peggyscshu/Candida-vacuole-measurement/README.md

 # Examples
 Candida-containing vacuoles (CCVs) images, captured by Mr. Shun-Chih Liu, are the courtesy from Dr. Li-Chung Hsu, Institute of Molecular Medicine, National Taiwan University.
 The test image is composed by four channels in the following order—DAPI, GFP-labeled Candida, Actin and LC3.
 Please use the same order to arrange the input image to avoid the quantification from the wrong channel.
-Image 13.lsm is used to test the script version 1.1.0.
+Image 13.lsm is used to test the script version 1.1.0, while Image10.lsm is used for version 1.1.3.

 # Version
 •  __20250429_Vacuole counting and measure intensity_WithMask.ijm__: